 There are times when the best writing comes from somebody else’s pen.
 But asking for help can be difficult!
-Here are 8 questions and answers that help you to find the perfect copywriter for you and to manage the process elegantly.
+Here are 8 questions and answers that can help to find the perfect copywriter for you and to manage the process elegantly.

 Last week, we discussed if hiring a copywriter might be a solution for you.
 If you landed on a ‘yes’, you might still find yourself asking some questions.
 I get it!
 It’s not easy to ask for help and hand your business baby to somebody else’s arms.
 That’s why I’ve gathered the most common questions about hiring a copywriter and searched the answers for you.